IntersectMBO/plutus/plutus-metatheory/src/Type/ReductionC.lagda.md

 variable J'' : Kind

+-- this lemma handles the change of direction necessary to go looking -- looking in `B` for the redex when we are currently looking in `A` -- in `A => B` for example.
 {-# TERMINATING #-}
 case2 : ∀ (M : ∅ ⊢⋆ J)(E : EvalCtx K J)
   → (VM : Value⋆ M)